 There is, of course, no program that is ever going to be perfect, or right for everyone.
 And the boot camp experience itself may not be right for everyone, as not all people thrive by learning at an extremely fast pace.
 For some, a four-year program in software engineering might be a far better choice.

 That said, if you are set on coding boot camp, Flatiron School may be the right choice for you.
-If not, there are plenty of other options for you to consider.
-Here you can explore some of the best coding boot camps that defer tuition until you find a job.
-And here you can find options for deferred tuition coding boot camp.
+If not, there are plenty of other options for you to consider. here you can find options for deferred tuition coding boot camp.